New 2026 Cholesterol Treatment Guidelines

 The new recommendation is that all adults should have Lp(a) measured at least once for risk assessment.
 The guideline also recommends cascade testing in first-degree relatives when there is familial hypercholesterolemia, premature ASCVD, or known high Lp(a).

 Why?
 Because Lp(a) is largely genetic, mostly stable over time, and strongly tied to higher heart risk.
 The document notes that a level of 125 nmol/L, or 50 mg/dL, is considered high and is associated with roughly a 40% relative increase in ASCVD risk, while 250 nmol/L, or 100 mg/dL, is associated with about double the risk.
 On page 16, the guideline’s risk table shows that very high Lp(a) can raise risk to a degree similar to heterozygous familial hypercholesterolemia.
+In other studies, we have found that Lp(a) can increase risk 3 to 6 times higher.

 In real life, that means many people who think they have “normal cholesterol” may still carry inherited cardiovascular risk that has been invisible for years.
+These are people who may end up with herat disease but have "normal cholesterol".

 The guideline’s plain recommendation for people with elevated Lp(a) is not yet “take an Lp(a)-specific drug,” because those therapies are still evolving.
 Instead, it says to control all the other modifiable risk factors early and aggressively.
 In people with clinical ASCVD and high Lp(a) who have not reached LDL and non-HDL goals on statins, adding a PCSK9 monoclonal antibody is recommended.